terraform-aws-modules/terraform-aws-iam/examples/iam-account/README.md

 $ terraform apply
 ```

-Note that this example may create resources which cost money.
 Run `terraform destroy` when you don't need these resources.